wanjinchang/SSH-TensorFlow/README.md

 ### Introduction

-This is a implementation of [SSH: Single Stage Headless Face Detector](https://arxiv.org/pdf/1708.03979.pdf) reproduced using TensorFlow.
+This is an implementation of [SSH: Single Stage Headless Face Detector](https://arxiv.org/pdf/1708.03979.pdf) reproduced using TensorFlow.

 This code is modified from [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn).